lpereira/lwan/README.md

 pass `-DALTERNATIVE_MALLOC=name` to the CMake invocation line, using the names provided in the "Optional dependencies"  section.

+The `-DUSE_SYSLOG=ON` option can be passed to CMake to also log to the system log in addition to the standard output.

 ### Tests

     ~/lwan/build$ make testsuite